 So get your summer festivities off to a great start with Cinco de Mayo this year, and make sure you’ve got plenty of Corona Extra and Modelo beers stocked up in your fridge, to make all those moments with friends and family that much more memorable!

-- 455 g / 1 lb / about 2 medium pineapples, peeled, cored and sliced
+- 455 g pineapple 1lb / about 2 medium pineapples.
+Peeled, cored and sliced.

 - Place the pineapple, peppercorn and sugar in a blender.
-Blend until you have a smooth pineapple puree with pink flecks in it.
+Blend until you have a smooth pineapple puree with pink flecks in it.455 g pineapple, 1 ½ tbsp pink peppercorn, 200 g white sugar

 - Pour the puree into a jug and refrigerate for a few hours (at least) until the mix is chilled.